WebucatorTraining/ssis-55321A/L05-sources-and-destinations-StepByStep.md

          **OLE\_ProductsRed\_Destination**.
         9. Right-click the design surface and select Execute task.
 Green check marks should appear in the corners of each box to indicate success.
 A red “X” icon will appear if there is an error.
-You need to click `Stop Debugging` to return to design mode and resolve the error before continuing.
+You need to click <code class="nocopy">Stop Debugging</code>
+         to return to design mode and resolve the error before continuing.
 5. Edit the DF\_EmployeesSQLtoExcel data flow transformation as follows:
     1. Add an OLE-DB source named **OLE\_Employees\_Source** that retrieves data from the AdventureWorks